MBtech/white-paper/_posts/2019-10-22-Git-Useful-Stuff.md

 ```bash
 git reset --hard HEAD~
 ```
 This will reset the state of the repository.
-If the excess commits are available to others as well you might want to use `git revert` instead.
+If the excess commits are available to others as well you might want to use `git revert` instead as mentioned in this [answer](https://stackoverflow.com/questions/5097456/throw-away-local-commits-in-git).

 **Delete a remote commit**